schultzm/pandoo/README.md

     pip install git+https://github.com/MDU-PHL/meningotype.git #(see install instructions at https://github.com/MDU-PHL/meningotype) pip3 install biopython
     #install sistr from http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147101 (location?)
+    #git clone https://github.com/MDU-PHL/legsta.git, then add it to your path so is executable with 'legsta'

 Follow the instructions at https://ccb.jhu.edu/software/kraken to set up the databases.

 Additionally, mashtree.pl needs to be installed.
 Follow the instructions at https://github.com/lskatz/mashtree